Saniwa

-Saniwa is an extinct genus of varanid lizard that lived about 48 million years ago during the Eocene epoch.
-It is known from well-preserved fossils found in the Bridger and Green River Formations of Wyoming.
+Saniwa is an extinct genus of varanid lizard that lived during the Eocene epoch.
+It is known from well-preserved fossils found in the Bridger and Green River Formations of Wyoming, United States.
 The type species S. ensidens was described in 1870 as the first fossil lizard known from North America.
-Several other species have since been added, but their validity is uncertain.
+A second species, S. orsmaelensis, is recognised from remains found in Europe.
 It is a close relative of Varanus, the genus that includes monitor lizards.